 Here are some of the major standard Salesforce objects, explained very briefly:

-- Accounts – These are the objects that refer to individuals or companies that are directly or indirectly involved with the functioning of a business enterprise and with whom a firm shares a relationship.
-Customers, partners and competitors are the most common accounts dealt by a business organisation.
+1. Accounts – These are the objects that refer to individuals or companies that are directly or indirectly involved with the functioning of a business enterprise and with whom a firm shares a relationship.
+Customers, partners, and competitors are the most common accounts dealt with by a business organization.

-- Forecast – These objects contain valid estimation of an organisation’s revenue on a quarterly basis.
+6. Forecast – These objects contain a valid estimation of an organization’s revenue on a quarterly basis.

-- Dashboard – These objects consist of graphical representation of data generated from reports, in the form of relevant charts or graphs.
+10. Dashboard – These objects consist of a graphical representation of data generated from reports, in the form of relevant charts or graphs.

-- Products – These objects contain details regarding the items a business organisation is dealing in.
+12. Products – These objects contain details regarding the items a business organization is dealing with.

-- Campaign – These objects contain various marketing projects charted out by the marketing team of an organisation.
+14. Campaign – These objects contain various marketing projects charted out by the marketing team of an organization.

 Now that you are well-versed with all the major standard objects contained in the platform of Salesforce, here are four of these objects explained in detail: